ObjectPascal-Community/1brc-ObjectPascal/entries/abouchez/README.md

 On my PC, it takes less than 5 seconds to process the 16GB file with 8/10 threads.

-Let's compare our `mormot` with a solid multi-threaded entry using file buffer reads and no memory map (like `sbalazs`), using the `time` command on Linux:
+Let's compare `abouchez` with a solid multi-threaded entry using file buffer reads and no memory map (like `sbalazs`), using the `time` command on Linux:

 ```
-ab@dev:~/dev/github/1brc-ObjectPascal/bin$ time ./mormot measurements.txt -t=10 >resmrel5.txt
+ab@dev:~/dev/github/1brc-ObjectPascal/bin$ time ./abouchez measurements.txt -t=10 >resmrel5.txt

 real 0m4,216s
 user 0m38,789s